 Who are we looking for?

-We’re looking for graduates from a wide range of disciplines, including (but not limited to) agricultural and environmental sciences, policy and government, international relations, veterinarians, legal studies, finance, resource economics, and communications.
-We’re also recruiting through the Australian Government Graduate Program streams, for graduates with skills in Human Resources, Data and Digital.
+We’re looking for graduates from a wide range of disciplines, including (but not limited to) agricultural and environmental sciences, policy and government, international relations, veterinarians, legal studies, finance, resource economics, data and digital.

 Our commitment to diversity